 This elective will focus on non-fiction writing in the context of academic (Oxbridge style) research and writing methods.
 We also explore writing for the media through the lens of the BBC and the London think tank world covering Op-Eds and Press Releases.

-Jeremy Bentham Scholars may opt for London Day Trip and an extra night in Oxford.
+Most adult cohorts enjoy a London Day Trip and an extra night in Oxford.
 Our Senior Scholar-in-Residence will lead the group on a journey via private transport to London and back with tours of sites such as The Houses of Parliament, Westminster Abbey, the Churchill War Rooms, and other sites.

 If you have questions about the opportunities available in our programmes, feel free to send us a message.
 We will get back to you as soon as possible.